Skip to content

 Task types now also declare a small amount of daemon-facing execution policy in @moltnet/tasks, alongside their input/output schemas.
 This policy is not part of the REST body shape; it is runtime metadata the daemon uses to decide whether a task type is a candidate for warm-session reuse and whether its local workspace belongs to an attempt or to a daemon-local session.

-Current built-in policy:
+Current built-in policy from @moltnet/tasks:

 TypeResumableWorkspace modeWorkspace scopeSession scope